What is SBAR in Nursing?

 What is SBAR In Nursing?

 Quick, efficient, and clear communication from and between healthcare professionals is integral to treating and caring for patients.
-SBAR is an effective and easy-to-use communication tool that divides patient status points to be conveyed into categories.
+SBAR is an effective and easy-to-use communication tool that uses categories to convey patient status points.

-The use of the standardized technique is particularly helpful for nurses, who can use it to organize their thoughts and break vital information into segments that describe the,
+The use of this standardized technique is particularly helpful for nurses, who can use it to organize their thoughts and break vital information into segments that describe a patient's:

 • S - Situation